History of algebra: Al-jabr wa'l muqabalah

-The Muslim Persian mathematician Muhammad ibn Mūsā al-Khwārizmī was a faculty member of the "House of Wisdom" (Bait al-Hikma) in Baghdad, which was established by Al-Mamun.
-Al-Khwarizmi, who died around 850 CE, wrote more than half a dozen mathematical and astronomical works.
+The Muslim Persian mathematician Muhammad ibn Mūsā al-Khwārizmī, described as the father or founder of algebra, was a faculty member of the "House of Wisdom" (Bait al-Hikma) in Baghdad, which was established by Al-Mamun.
+Al-Khwarizmi, who died around 850 AD, wrote more than half a dozen mathematical and astronomical works.
 One of al-Khwarizmi's most famous books is entitled Al-jabr wa'l muqabalah or The Compendious Book on Calculation by Completion and Balancing, and it gives an exhaustive account of solving polynomials up to the second degree.
 The book also introduced the fundamental concept of "reduction" and "balancing", referring to the transposition of subtracted terms to the other side of an equation, that is, the cancellation of like terms on opposite sides of the equation.
 This is the operation which Al-Khwarizmi originally described as al-jabr.
 The name "algebra" comes from the "al-jabr" in the title of his book.

 R. Rashed and Angela Armstrong write: